 Mr. Wright has served as the Chair of Hydro One Inc. and Chair of the Ontario's Workplace Safety and Insurance Board, and was a Member of the Commission for Environmental Cooperation, part of the North American Free Trade Agreement, where he served as the Chair of the of the Joint Public Advisory Committee.

 Glen's private sector career has focused primarily on the insurance and actuary fields.
 He has served on the Board of a wide range of corporations in the environmental, technology and manufacturing sectors and participated in a variety of charitable and not-for-profit Boards including the Canadian Broadcasting Corporation and Wilfrid Laurier University.
-Early on in his career he served as a Member of Waterloo City Council and Waterloo Regional Council, and has acted as an advisor to senior federal and provincial leaders.
+Early on in his career he served as a Member of Waterloo City Council and Waterloo Regional Council.

 Dr. Jatin Nathwani, Forum Co-Chair | https://wise.uwaterloo.ca